Federal Judge Again Blocks States' Work Requirements For Medicaid

 The decision could have repercussions nationally.
 The Trump administration has approved a total of eight states for work requirements, and seven more states are pending.

-Still, health experts say it's likely the decision won't stop the administration or conservative states from moving forward.
-Many predict the issue will ultimately be decided by the Supreme Court.
+Still, health experts say it is likely the decision won't stop the administration or conservative states from moving forward.

+In a statement, Centers for Medicare and Medicaid Services Administrator Seema Verma suggested the rulings would not dissuade her efforts to approve work requirements in other states.

+Many health law specialists predict the issue will ultimately be decided by the Supreme Court.

 Kentucky Gov. Matt Bevin, a Republican, has threatened to scrap the Medicaid expansion unless his state is allowed to proceed with the new rules; if he follows through with that threat, more than 400,000 new enrollees would lose their health coverage.
 He said the work requirement would help move some adults off the program so the state has enough money to help other enrollees.